Patagonia in the snow—Overland heads south, far south for adventure.

 Preparing for the Hiking

 On Field Studies Patagonia, you should be prepared for day hikes in a variety of hiking conditions.
-June through August correspond to the winter season in Patagonia.
-Average daily temperatures typically crest just above freezing and nighttime lows typically drop into the teens.
-Winds in Patagonia are calmest during the winter though gusts can be quite strong at times.
-You will hike on established trails through forests, meadows and alpine environments and you may experience winter hiking conditions.
+June through August are winter months in Patagonia.
+Average daily temperatures typically crest just above freezing and nighttime lows drop into the teens.
+You will hike on established trails through forests, meadows and alpine environments.
 The terrain can be steep and snowy at times.
 Overland will provide you and your group with snowshoes if they become necessary but you are responsible for bringing microspikes (see the packing list for specifics) with you for hiking on potentially icy and snow-packed trails.

 - 4 weeks before your trip: three 30-minute hikes or walks in your boots.

 - 3 weeks before your trip: three 1-hour hikes or walks in your boots.

-- 2 weeks before your trip: take three 1 ½ -hour hikes or walks in your boots with a backpack loaded with 10-15% of your body weight.
+- 2 weeks before your trip: three 90-minute hikes or walks in your boots with a backpack loaded with 10-15% of your body weight.

 - 1 week before your trip: three 2-hour hikes or walks in your boots with a backpack loaded with 15-20% of your body weight.

 Preparing for Service

 Trips involving service work require a positive attitude and willingness to work hard as a volunteer.
 You will participate in service work both indoors and outdoors.
 While the weather will dictate our work outside, you should anticipate work like trail maintenance and trail sign construction.
 Our indoor work includes mentoring youth, painting and establishing environmental education materials.
-The projects your group work on will depend upon the availability of service opportunities and the needs of the local community.
+The projects your group will work on will depend upon the availability of service opportunities and the needs of the local community.